Mamta's Kitchen

 Mamta Gupta

-I dont usually add salt to butter, even buy the unsalted one.
+I don't usually add salt to butter.
+I even buy unsalted butter, it tastes much better.
 This however means that it lasts only 3-4 days in the fridge before it loses its freshness.
 Home-made butter can be frozen in small portions and will last for 3-4 months in freezer, if wrapped well or kept in airtight containers.
-You will also need a good hand or electric blender or a large jar with a close fitting lid & a couple of marbles, depending upon the method you use.
-By product of this method is uncultured buttermilk.

 Ingredients